hdqquang1/MTRX2700-Major-Project/Minutes/Week 11.md

 ## Minutes:

-- 3D print the case for the STM32 and the wavelength game
+- Finalise the design of the stages of the game into heads up, wavelength and roulette
-- Work on the overall headsup module, ensuring serial works
+- Understood how to communicate the overall headsup module, ensuring serial works
-- Look into ways to display the game through GUI
+- Looked into ways to display the game through GUI

 ## Current Action Items: